Exploring 11 Types of Drones: Features and Functions

 6. Fixed-Wing Drone

-These quadcopters have four rotors for lift, but their propellers face downward, perpendicular to the direction of motion, so that they can take off straight up or hover in place without moving forward.
+These quadcopters have four rotors for lift, but their propellers face downward, perpendicular to the direction of motion, so they can take off straight up or hover in place without moving forward.

-The propeller blades are shaped and set at an angle so that the helicopter can glide forward by pushing air backward with its rotors in a process called “tilt-rotor thrust.”
+The propeller blades are shaped and set at an angle so the helicopter can glide forward by pushing air backward with its rotors in a process called “tilt-rotor thrust.”

 7. Large Military Drone